 Parallel Universe, designed by Turkish art studio Ouchhh!, draws inspiration from science, math, and astrology.
 The exhibit begins in an enormous room with fast moving lights projected on three walls accompanied by loud, steady music.
 Guest are invited to enjoy the room from bean bags spread across the floor.
 Even though the sound is loud, the steady hum of the sound and comfortable seating made it feel like a meditative experience.
 I could have spent an entire afternoon escaping the world by watching the lights from those bean bags.

 There are two other smaller rooms that can be experienced at leisure but don’t miss the 7 minute light show: Orion.
 This experience feels slightly more intense than the main room because it is smaller and only fits 8 people at a time.

 Parallel Universe will be on display through March 4 but keep an eye for new exhibits about once a quarter.
 Ages 12+ are invited to the exhibit during the day.
 After 5:30, the exhibit is 21+ and includes cocktails inspired by the art (for additional purchase).
-Guests are also encouraged to download the Artechouse app and use it to interact with the exhibits.
+Plus, download the Artechouse app and use it to interact with the exhibits.
 Timed entry tickets are $15 for adults and $8 for children plus the cost of alcoholic drinks.
-It is recommended that guests allow at least an hour to experience the exhibit.
+Guests should allow at least an hour to experience the exhibit.